ansys/pydpf-core/docs/source/concepts/waysofusing.rst

 2. Several client APIs are available (CPython, IronPython, C++, and so on).

-3. Communication in the same process, or through gRPC (allows to have the client and the servers on different machines)
+3. Communication in the same process, or through gRPC, allows you to have the client and the servers on different machines.

 Note that **IronPython and CPython APIs are different**, each has specific syntax.